handsontable/handsontable/docs/content/guides/cell-features/disabled-cells.md

 ## Non-editable specific cells

 The following example shows the table with non-editable cells containing the word "Nissan".
-This cell property is optional and you can easily set in the Handsontable configuration.
+This cell property is optional and you can easily set it in the Handsontable configuration.

 ::: only-for javascript